Bell's Life in London: Editorial policy

-Though Bell's Life is now best known as a racing paper it began life as an anti-establishment general newspaper aimed at the working class.
-From around 1830 it gave increasing coverage to racing and this soon comprised more than a third of the paper, following general news and followed in its turn by other sporting news (notably boxing but all other sports too).
-For thirty years it remained the principal source of racing news while its general news with its acid comment, full coverage of scandal and cartoons provides an entertaining picture of Victorian Britain.
+Though Bell's Life is now best known as a racing paper, it began life as an anti-establishment general newspaper aimed at the working class.
+From around 1830, it provided increasing coverage to racing.
+Soon it comprised more than a third of the paper, following general news and other sporting news (notably boxing).
+For 30 years, it remained the principal source of racing news while its general news with its acid comment, full coverage of scandal and cartoons provides an entertaining picture of Victorian Britain.
 Bell's problem was that it aimed at both the literate poor and the general sporting public who fall into all classes.
 It experimented variously with appearing more than once a week and eventually eliminated all its general news, covering sport alone; but the changes came too late.